All Blacks 7s thankful for opportunity

 March 18, 2022 5:33 am

-The All Blacks 7s will gauge wear they’re at the moment in terms of match fitness in the next two days.
+The All Blacks 7s will gauge where they’re at in terms of match fitness in the next two days.

 Today they’ll play three quality games against Fiji and Australia at Churchill Park in Lautoka in the Fun Flavour Fiji Rugby International Mini 7s tournament.